PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 16:50:24
+Last updated: 2024-04-05 16:50:57
-Random Quote: Success is 1% inspiration, 98% perspiration, and 2% attention to detail. - Phil Dunphy
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker